jackW50/jackW50.github.io/_posts/2018-12-10-html_forms.markdown

 ```

 Using the type attribute radio will display a list of options.
 The options are headings with a little circle dot that you can click on to select the option.
-So for the HTML above there will be 3 options that you can pick from to indicate what your dominant hand.
+So for the HTML above there will be 3 options that you can pick from to indicate your dominant hand.
 The type attribute ‘radio’ will only allow you to select one option though.
 This can limit it’s use, especially for lists that might involve you selecting multiple items.
 If we wanted to represent a list with the capability to select multiple items, we could use the input element with type attribute ‘checkbox’.

 ```
       <h2>How Do You Exercise?</h2>